 Consuming a diet high in fruits and vegetables that naturally contain a high water percentage will also assist in daily hydration practices.

-Sports Nutrition at UPMC Sports Medicine
+Swimmers’ Diet and Nutrition at UPMC Sports Medicine

 Jeff Lucchino, MS, RDN, CSSD, is a registered dietitian nutritionist and board-certified specialist in sports dietetics.
 He specializes in sports dietetics, weight management, and disease prevention.